RealAnishSharma/open-source-library-data-collector/README.md

 <a name="about"></a>
 # About

-open-source-library-data-collector is guided and supported by the SendGrid [Developer Experience Team](mailto:dx@sendgrid.com).
+'open-source-library-data-collector' is guided and supported by the SendGrid [Developer Experience Team](mailto:dx@sendgrid.com).

-open-source-library-data-collector is maintained and funded by SendGrid, Inc. The names and logos for open-source-library-data-collector are trademarks of SendGrid, Inc.
+'open-source-library-data-collector' is maintained and funded by SendGrid, Inc. The names and logos for open-source-library-data-collector are trademarks of SendGrid, Inc.

 <a name="license"></a>
 # License